adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

 When using testing doubles (mocks, fakes, stubs, and etc), sometimes their behaviors will differ from those of the real objects.
-This difference could be either intentional (as in simulating an error such that you can out the error handling code) or unintentional.
+This difference could be either intentional (as in simulating an error such that you can test the error handling code) or unintentional.
 If your mocks have different behaviors than the real objects by mistake, you could end up with code that passes the tests but fails in production.